 Star Fox Zero also shines on the aesthetic front, with gorgeous, vibrant visuals and a great soundtrack that revives old tunes and introduces a few memorable ones of its own.

-Despite the familiarity and control issues, Star Fox Zero is a welcome return to form for the series.
-It provides a fun adventure with loads of content and replay value.
+Despite the familiarity and cumbersome control issues, Star Fox Zero is a welcome return to form for the series in many ways.
+It provides a fun adventure with loads of content and some nice replay value.
 But perhaps its biggest achievement is that it remembers what it means to be a Star Fox game.
-Its issues may hold it back from being a Nintendo classic, but as it stands, it’s just great to have Star Fox back and doing what it does best.
+Its issues may hold it back from being a Nintendo classic, but as it stands, it’s just kind of great to have Star Fox back and doing what it does best.